Travel And Learn With The League

 Bus stop in Tallahassee for brief stretch/walk break and traveler pick up.
 Possible bus stops may be added for pick up if they are en route from St. Pete, FL to Montgomery, AL.

 Your registration fee includes: Hotel accommodations, breakfast at the hotel, one special group lunch, one special group dinner, all site and museum entrance fees, and round-trip deluxe charter transportation from St. Petersburg to Montgomery, Selma and Birmingham on our well-appointed tour bus, which includes reclining seats with footrests, on-board lavatory, DVD and a PA system for our educational videos and commentaries throughout driving segments, spacious luggage storage bays, overhead storage for carry-on items, 110V Outlets & Wi-Fi.

 Accommodations: Your hotel reservations will be pre-arranged for you.
-For information on the hotel, you can see the Hampton Inn Downtown Montgomery.

 Early registration rate before September 1:

 $1,699 single occupancy

 Join the League of Women Voters for this transformative travel experience.
 No membership required, though you may become a member here.
 Reservations cancelled with more than a 30 day notice can be refunded less a $100 administrative fee.
 Reservations cancelled with less than a 30 day notice will be refunded at 50% cost of the trip.
 Reservations can be transferred to a another traveler.

 Questions?
 Ccontact your trip hosts, Marty and Maura Sullivan.